ccnmtl/3demos/README.md

 ```

 ### Svelte application
-To make changes in the svelte application in `media/src/`, first install the
+To make changes to the svelte application in `media/src/`, first install the
 node dependencies with `npm install`.
 Then you can run the rollup build via
 npm like this:
 ```